hms-dbmi/crestree/vignettes/tree_guide.md

 wgwm <- crest$wgwm # matrix of expression weights
 ```
 Of note, matrices contain only 1169 the most over-dispersed genes.
-Alternatively, we can upload the full matrix from a web server:
+Alternatively, we can upload the full matrix from a web server (it can take some time):

 ```r
 fpm <- read.table("http://pklab.med.harvard.edu/ruslan/neural_crest/fpm.txt",header=TRUE)